-The Youth Crime Prevention Grants program provides funding for community-led initiatives that address offending behaviour and recidivism by young people aged 10-24 years who have had contact with, or are at risk of involvement with, the criminal justice system.
+The Youth Crime Prevention Grants fund community-led initiatives that address offending behaviour and recidivism by young people aged 10 to 24 who have had contact with, or are at risk of involvement with, the criminal justice system.

-If after reading the guidelines you have further questions about these grants, phone 1300 221 249 or email: email@example.com
+If you have any questions about these grants, email email@example.com